Context and Meaning

 Case Study in Context: Habakkuk

 Scripture: Habakkuk is part of God’s authoritative self-revelation.
-It is thus pertains to YHWH and His redemptive activities, and it possesses the divine-word attributes (inspiration, inerrancy, authority, usefulness, etc.).
+It thus pertains to YHWH and His redemptive activities, and it possesses the divine-word attributes (inspiration, inerrancy, authority, usefulness, etc.).

 Old Testament: Habakkuk is part of the Old Testament and thus concerns the Old Covenant and the Old Covenant people Israel.
 It also anticipates Jesus (Luke 20:44).